esalli/3DNucleiSegmenter/README.md

 ## Citing

-If you use 3DNucleiSegmenter in your research, please cite the following paper:
+If you use 3DNucleiSegmenter or datasets (12 spheroids and their segmentations) in your research, please cite the following paper:
-Kaseva et al: Marker-controlled Watershed with Deep Edge Emphasis and Optimized H-minima Transform for Automatic Segmentation of Densely Cultivated 3D Cell Nuclei.
-Submitted to BMC Bioinformatics.
+Kaseva, T., Omidali, B., Hippeläinen, E., Mäkelä T., Wilppu U., Sofiev, A.,  Merivaara, A., Yliperttula M., Savolainen, S. & Salli, E.  Marker-controlled watershed with deep edge emphasis and optimized H-minima transform for automatic segmentation of densely cultivated 3D cell nuclei.
+BMC Bioinformatics 23, 289 (2022). https://doi.org/10.1186/s12859-022-04827-3